-Please note, the Nova Scotia Experience Toolkit was created prior to COVID-19 and some materials reference insights on national and international key markets Tourism Nova Scotia targeted pre-pandemic.
-In response to COVID-19, focus has shifted to attracting travellers from markets closer to home as health guidelines permit.
-With this shift in markets, these tip sheets and worksheets continue to be useful and relevant to help you plan, develop, price, and market experiences that target travellers.
+Please note, the Nova Scotia Experience Toolkit was created prior to the global COVID-19 pandemic and some materials reference insights on national and international key markets Tourism Nova Scotia targeted pre-pandemic.
+While markets have shifted, these tip sheets and worksheets continue to be useful and relevant to help you plan, develop, price, and market experiences that target travellers.

 Nova Scotia Experience Toolkit